Pylons/pyramid_formish/docs/index.rst

    :mod:`repoze.bfg.formish` 0.3.

 #.
 Install :mod:`pyramid_formish` into a *separate* virtualenv as per the
-   instructions in :ref:`installing_chapter`.
-The :mod:`pyramid_formish`
-   virtualenv should be separate from the one you've used to install :mod:`repoze.bfg.formish`.
+   instructions in the Pyramid installation documentation.
+The :mod:`pyramid_formish` virtualenv should be separate from the one you've used to install :mod:`repoze.bfg.formish`.
 A quick way to do this:

    .. code-block:: bash